rpidproject/puppet/README.md

         ```
         cordra:admin_password: 'your cordra admin password'
         ```
-    4. Add the ip address for your monitoring server:
+    4. Add the ip address for your monitoring server ((in order to supply the IP Address you will may to follow "Bootstrap" steps below)
         ```
         monitor_ips:
          - your.monitor.ip.address.here